AsianJohnBoi/IFB299-Music-School/ReadMe.txt

 Password: ifb299

 Requirements:
-- mySQL with mySQLWorkbench installed (make sure user or root password is 'ifb299')
+- mySQL with mySQLWorkbench installed (make sure user is root and password is 'ifb299')
 - Django 2.0.3
 - Python 3.6
 - mysqlclient